 We would also like to see one example of your writing included in your digital portfolio that shows your research skills and ability to communicate and reflect.
 This can be an essay or a review you have written on a subject relating to art (on an exhibition, an artist, group of artists or an art movement etc.), or if you haven’t had the opportunity to carry this out on your present art course, it could be on another subject that you have studied in the past year or so.

 With increased competition for university places, it has become even more important to make an impact when you attend an interview.
-An interview is a conversation between yourself, a tutor from the fine art lecturing team, and sometimes an existing student who can give you the student’s viewpoint on the programme.
-Before your interview chat to the Student Ambassadors about their experiences, and if it is an open day or applicant day have a look around the facilities, so you feel comfortable and confident to talk about yourself and your art work, and ask questions about the BA (Hons) Fine Art course at Plymouth.
+An interview is a conversation between yourself and a tutor from the fine art lecturing team.
+We want you to feel comfortable and confident to talk about yourself and your art work, and ask questions about the BA (Hons) Fine Art course at Plymouth.

 Before the interview, do some research on the course, the tutors, and the wider subject area.
 It is good to get a sense of what the course is like before your interview.
-Try to pick up information during the subject talk, and get a good grasp of the course you maybe enrolling on in September.
 Importantly, we want to give you a place.
 We are looking for people who are genuinely interested in fine art, and who have a real interest in the subject.

 You can submit your portfolio anytime to email@example.com

 You can submit your portfolio online pre-interview to get constructive feedback on your work before visiting us.

 - Submit your work as digital images only, taken from either original digitally-based work, scans of flat work, or photographs of three-dimensional work.

 - Your portfolio should be a collection of JPEG images saved as either a single compressed file, if JPEG format, OR as a single compressed file or single combined file, if PDF format.